Global shares gain lift from Fed, Biden's stimulus

-The MSCI world equity index (.MIWD00000PUS), which tracks shares in 49 countries, was 0.2% higher, on course for its best month since November.
+The MSCI world equity index, which tracks shares in 49 countries, was 0.2% higher, on course for its best month since November.

 U.S. Treasury yields advanced 1.8 basis points to 1.6486, still short of Wednesday’s two-week high, while euro zone government bond yields remained below two-month highs.